-- Be a full-time student during the Fall 2024 semester (undergraduate, graduate and medical school students are all eligible);
+- Be a full-time college/university student during the Fall 2024 semester (undergraduate, graduate and medical school students are all eligible);

-- Be a graduate of an Arizona high school by June 10, 2024, OR currently attend a college or university in Arizona; and
+- Be a graduate of an Arizona high school by June 10, 2024, OR currently attend a college/university in Arizona;** and

 *TGen will not directly sponsor any visas.
 It is the student's responsibility to acquire any required work authorization documentation before the start of the program.